-We apply non-parametric estimation methods, i.e. a comparison of employment and unemployment probability differences between participants and non-participants over the time, and we additionally apply parametric methods.
-These proportional hazard rate models imply several parametric assumptions and are therefore more restrictive than the nonparametric estimators, but the results give us a more detailed insight in the processes on the labour market, i.e. on the average treatment effect on the job finding processes of the participants.
-This allows a differentiation between lock-in effect and the treatment effect after the program, which is especially useful for long programs and relatively short observation periods.
+Using a rich administrative data set from 2000 to 2004, we apply non-parametric estimation methods, i.e. apply propensity score matching methods, to estimate employment and unemployment probability differences between participants and non-participants over the time.
+Additionally we apply parametric duration methods to study lock-in effect.
+The proportional hazard rate models need several parametric assumptions and are therefore more restrictive than the non-parametric estimators, but the results from them give us a more detailed insight in the processes on the labor market, i.e. the dynamics of the job finding processes of the participants.
+This allows us to differentiate between lock-in effect and the treatment effect after the program, which is especially useful for long programs and relatively short observation periods.